-Jacksonville Housing Authority is a public housing agency in Jacksonville, Texas that participates in the Section 8 Housing Choice Voucher program.
+Jacksonville Housing Authority is a Public Housing Agency in Jacksonville, Texas that participates in the Section 8 Housing Choice Voucher (HCV) program.

 Jacksonville Housing Authority serves Cherokee County.

 The Jacksonville Housing Authority (JHA) Section 8 Housing Choice Voucher waiting list is currently closed.
 It was last open from September 2016 until December 2016.
 There is no notice of when this waiting list will reopen.